undecaf/vue-barcode-scanner/README.md

 in order for [masks](#mask-css) and [barcode highlights](#highlight-css) to appear in correct positions.
 The [`source` attribute](#source) may specify a CSS selector for a particular source element inside the container.

-The source element and the `src` and `srcObject` attributes are reactive, i.e. changed content is scanned automatically.
+The source element and its `src` and `srcObject` attributes are reactive, i.e. changed content is scanned automatically.
 Video sources are scanned repeatedly while being played.
 To scan animated `<canvas>` content, [capture it as `MediaStream`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/captureStream) and pass that to the [`source` attribute](#source).